KhaiTPhan/ReadMe-Generator/README.md

 You will need to have Node.js and Inquirer npm installed.
 Download the index.js file and run npm install.

+Open the terminal and run the file in node:

 ```bash
 node index.js
 ```